Mik317/PyBotnet/README.md

 5. Wait some seconds that the Agent send us all the infos
 6. Explore the C&C Panel !!!

+* Pass = The password will be generated automatically using AES and base64 encoding, therefore you must copy it every time that you execute the server.

 Some photos here:

 ![Server Started](https://github.com/Mik317/PyBotnet/blob/master/doc/startserver.png)